 All medications should be picked up on the camper’s last day of camp.
 If not picked up within one week of the close of camp, the unused and unclaimed medication will be disposed of properly.

 Immunization records: As long as your camper is currently enrolled in a public or private school in the United States, simply supply the name of the school on the registration form.
 If your child has not yet entered school or is enrolled in a school outside of the United States, a complete immunization record must be submitted to the Health Office as soon as possible.
-For your convenience, click for an immunization form.
 The Camp Nurse must verify that the camper is in compliance with the immunization requirements for Maryland.

 If the camper is exempt from immunizations due to medical contraindication, an immunization record signed by a licensed health care provider must be submitted.
 If the camper is exempt from immunizations due to religious objection, an immunization record signed by the parent/guardian under the religious objection section must be submitted.

 Action plans for serious medical conditions: If your child has asthma, severe food allergies, diabetes or any other serious medical condition, the appropriate Action Plan form will need to be returned to the Health Office at least two weeks prior to the start date of their first camp.
-The completed paperwork can be emailed to Nurse Katie Anderson at email@example.com, faxed to 443-926-9394, or brought into the camp office.
+These forms can be found on our website in "All Camp Forms" in the tab below.
+The completed paperwork can be emailed to Nurse Katie Anderson at firstname.lastname@example.org, faxed to 443-926-9394, or brought into the camp office.
 Campers will not be able to attend camp until this information is received.

 Contact Information for the Health Office